 2. Promoting the use of sign language

 The government should ensure that every person has basic KSL skills.
 This goal is achievable by incorporating the language in the Kenyan education curriculum.
-Such a measure will go a long way in promoting people with hearing impairments inclusivity.
+Such a measure will go a long way in promoting persons with hearing impairments inclusivity.

 3. Enforcing Compliance with Article 54 of the Kenyan Constitution